 The sale may not have been particularly noteworthy, as there is no record of the item purchased, but, unwittingly, Hutchins had begun a tradition of doing business with the "Red Store on the Corner".
 A tradition that still survives at Sanford & Hawley.

 Sanford & Hawley is the oldest business in Farmington, CT, owned by the same family and at the same location.
-The Hawleys left the company years ago, but the Sanfords have survived the many obstacles that have been thrown their way.
-The company is now operated by Frank, Bob, and Ted Sanford along with their father Bob Sr.
+The Hawley’s left the company in the 1920’s, but the Sanford’s have survived the many obstacles that have been thrown their way.
+The company is now operated by Frank, Bob, Ted and Bobby Sanford.

 Despite the many years that have passed, the original "Red Store" hasn't changed much.
-Employment has grown from four to around a hundred; horse-drawn wagons have been replaced by delivery trucks; many sheds and warehouses have grown along the brook; the same pitched roof is still there and perhaps most importantly, the same friendly country charm.
+Employment has grown from four to nearly fifty.
+Horse-drawn wagons have been replaced by modern delivery trucks; some equipped with forklifts or booms.
+The many sheds and warehouses along the brook have been replaced by a drive-through warehouse in 2009.
+The same pitched roof is still there and perhaps most importantly, the same friendly country charm.

 Frank Sanford credits the long-term success of Sanford & Hawley with being "in the right spot," but adds that the down home atmosphere is credited for its survival.
 Many other changes need to be accredited to Sanford & Hawley's success including hard work and determination, not only from the owners, but from the employees who are dedicated to their jobs and the customers.